Xembify IVIG Infusion

 AMS has been reported with the use of human immune globulin administered intravenously and subcutaneously.
 It usually begins within several hours to 2 days following immune globulin treatment.
 AMS may occur more frequently in females than in males.

-To rule out other causes of meningitis, conduct a thorough neurological examination on patients exhibiting such symptoms/signs, including CSF studies.
+To rule out other causes of meningitis, conduct a thorough neurological examination on patients exhibiting symptoms, including CSF studies.

 AMS may occur more frequently in association with high doses (>2 g/kg) and/or rapid infusion of immune globulin products.
-Discontinuation of immune globulin treatment has resulted in remission of AMS within several days without sequelae.
+Discontinuation of immune globulin treatment has resulted in remission of AMS within several days without sequelae (after-effects).

 Acute renal dysfunction/failure, acute tubular necrosis, proximal tubular nephropathy, osmotic nephrosis, and death may occur upon the use of human immune globulin products, especially those containing sucrose.
 Xembify does not contain sucrose.
 Ensure that patients are not volume depleted prior to administration of Xembify.